-Lisbon: Australian Richard Green overcame a seven-shot deficit following the third round to win the Portugal Masters by two strokes.
+Vilamoura: Australian Richard Green overcame a seven-shot deficit following the third round to win the Portugal Masters on Sunday by two strokes.

 Lefthander Green benefited from an error-strewn final round by overnight leader Pablo Martin of Spain to chalk up his third European Tour title, closing with a seven-under-par 65 for an 18-under 270 total.

 Martin led by three strokes going into the final round and was four ahead after five holes.